 Counseling and Psychological Services provides therapy, psychiatry, referral and academic intervention services for UNC Chapel Hill students and post-doctoral fellows.

 The American Indian Center facilitates the inclusion of the American Indian peoples into the learning environment of the Carolina community.
 Offers scholarships for American Indian students, conducts community outreach, and researches the history of American Indian peoples.

 The Carolina Women’s center offers educational programming about interpersonal violence and issues of gender equity.

 The International Student and Scholar Services office offers counseling services for foreign students and scholars including personal advising and cross-cultural adjustment.

 The LGBTQ Center supports a safe inclusive environment for UNC-Chapel Hill students of all sexualities, gender identities, and gender expressions.
 The Center also provides support when reporting instances of interpersonal violence to medical, legal, or University staff.

-The Carolina Latinx Collaborative provides a supportive environment for students, faculty, staff and alumni to discuss and understand important issues that affect the Latinx community.
+The Carolina Latinx Center provides a supportive environment for students, faculty, staff and alumni to discuss and understand important issues that affect the Latinx community.
 The CLC provides a welcoming space for Latinx students through resources and services that foster and enrich their academic, social and cultural experience.